 A shorty wetsuit is perhaps the best alternative to a traditional wetsuit for those living in warmer climates.
 Unlike a normal wetsuit, a shorty suit doesn’t have full sleeves or legs.
 They’re the perfect option for spring and fall seasons.

-Because shorty suits use less material, they’re often times much more affordable.
+Because shorty suits use less material, they’re often more affordable.
 Keep in mind that since they don’t cover as much surface area, they aren’t the best for winter riding.

 If a full suit isn’t in your budget, and your local climate permits it, then a shorty suit is definitely the way to go.